Visiting a Sleep Clinic

 Getting your results

 The sleep technologist can answer some of your questions about the sleep study itself.
 Your healthcare provider will explain the results and discuss your treatment options with you.
-He or she will have the report of your sleep study within 1 to 2 weeks.
+They will have the report of your sleep study within 1 to 2 weeks.